IBO Tieback Anchors (Injection Boring Anchors)

 In many areas of Puget Sound creating retaining structures requires the use of Tieback Anchors to add strength to Soldier Pile or Concrete retaining walls.
 In most of the Puget Sound Basin the hard subsurface material into which the Tiebacks are to be established is either medium to dense sand or a hard blue-gray clay called Lawton Clay.
 Helical Tieback Anchors can be used effectively in these materials.

 There are, however, several areas where the fine silts from underneath the glacier were compacted into a very dense rock like material called Glacial Till.
 In areas where there is rock or Glacial Till, the Helical Anchors will not work and in those areas we use an Anchor which has a rock bit followed by a hollow steel tube where grout is injected.
 These Anchors are called Injection Boring Anchors.
 There are many machines for installing this type of Anchor.
-As with the Helical Anchors, Integral Construction has tried to specialize in providing our services where there is difficult access for standard equipment.
+As with the Helical Anchors, Integral Construction has specialized in providing our services where there is difficult access for standard equipment.

 Advantages of the IBO :